Part 2 - List of Pyroes¶

 The List of Pyroes¶

-To simplify our approach, we start by adding a mock_pyroes.html
+To simplify our approach, we start by adding a mock_pyroes.html file to our

 project layout, where we will be holding our list, which will be acting as a